 \subsection{Angle-of-Attack and Lift Profiles}

-In Figure \ref{fig:AoA_FR025A3}, we plot the computed angles of attack ($\alpha$) for an FR case where $f_g/f_p = 0.25$, along with the gust (Sears) and airfoil-oscillation (Theodorsen) contributions to the net lift.
-The airfoil-oscillation reduced frequency in this and the following sample cases is $k_p = 0.785$.
-For this case, we see that the LES results for net lift compare quite favorably with the theoretical prediction.
-The complexity of the angle-of-attack variations and the differences between the individual predictions of the Sears and Theodorsen theories emphasize that, even when the forcing frequencies are relatively distinct, both gust and airfoil-oscillation contributions must be accounted for to correctly model the lift response in this problem.

-In Figure \ref{fig:AoA_PPG3}, we plot the computed angle of attack for an FR case with $f_g/f_p=1$, 0.25, and 4, along with the gust (Sears) and airfoil-oscillation (Theodorsen) contributions to the net lift.
+In Figure \ref{fig:AoAs}, we plot the computed angles of attack ($\alpha$) for three FR cases with $f_g/f_p=1$, 0.25, and 4, along with the gust (Sears) and airfoil-oscillation (Theodorsen) contributions to the net lift.
 The airfoil-oscillation reduced frequency for all of these cases is $k_p = 0.785$.
 The first case (Figure \ref{fig:AoA_PPG3}) demonstrates a scenario in which the gust, pitching motions, and plunging motions all generate similar angle-of-attack amplitudes.
-In this case, the gust and plunge are nearly antiphase, and thus they contribute negligibly to the total angle of attack.
+In this case, the gust and plunge are nearly antiphase and thus contribute negligibly to the total angle of attack.
 In the second case (Figure \ref{fig:AoA_FR025A3}), the gust frequency is lower than the airfoil-oscillation frequency, and we observe that both the Sears and Theodorsen contributions to the net lift are needed to capture the dynamics of the problem.
 In both of these cases, the simulation results for the net lift agree very well with the theoretical predictions.
-For the third case shown in Figure \ref{fig:AoA_FR4A3}, we now consider an FR case with $f_g/f_p = 4$, where the amplitudes of the forcings remain identical to the previous two cases.
-As the gust reduced frequency is high ($k_g = 3.142$), the LES data appear damped, with a phase lag and slightly decreased amplitude relative to the theoretical prediction.
+For the third case shown in Figure \ref{fig:AoA_FR4A3}, the gust reduced frequency is high ($k_g = 3.142$) and the simulation data appear slightly damped, with a phase lag and decreased amplitude relative to the theoretical prediction.
 This could be driven by viscous effects at high reduced frequencies, which act akin to a low-pass filter.
 Further considerations regarding these observed discrepancies will be discussed in Section \ref{sec:discussion}.
 Overall, these examples support the conjecture that the model can effectively capture the lift response across a range of forcing frequencies, amplitudes, and phase relations, even if some deviations appear in more extreme cases.